-I will be the first to admit that I only recently started using a slow cooker, but am quickly realizing how wonderful they are.
+I adore my slow cooker.
 I mean you can put something in it, cover, turn it on and leave.
 You can take a nap, you can go shopping, you can go to a movie and when you come home your dinner is ready.
 How great is that?
 It does require a little planning, however, but not much.
 For this recipe you need to make the spice blend and marinate the meat over night and then cook it in a slow cooker for 8 hours.
-I prepared it before I went to bed, popped it in the slow cooker before I went to work and came home to perfectly cooked pork.
+I prepared it before I went to bed, popped it in the slow cooker before I started my day of errands and came home to perfectly cooked pork.
 Loved it.

 Combine salt, chili powder, cumin, granulated garlic, pepper and oregano in a bowl.

 Rub spice mixture all over the pork.
 Cover and refrigerate over night.

 Slice the onion and lay it on the bottom of a 5 quart slow cooker.
 Place the pork on top of the onions.
 Pour beef broth and water over the top.
 Cover and cook for 8 hours.

 Remove from slow cooker.
 Allow to cool slightly.
 Discard bone and pan juices.
 Using a fork and spoon shred meat.